The Elementary Theory of the Frobenius Automorphisms

 Specializing this to our example \ref{val-case}, we have:

-\<{prop}\lbl{vrk-vdim} Let $F $ be an algebraically closed $\omega$-increasing transformal valued fields of transformal dimension $1$ over an inversive difference field, with value group $\Q-si$.
-Let $\phi(x) \in \Phi(x) $ be a quantifier-free formula in the language of transformal valued fields over $F$, cf. \ref{val-case}.
-Assume $\phi$- is $V_\res$-analyzable, and: for any $\omega$-increasing transformal valued field extension $L=F(c)$ of $F$, with $\phi(c)$, $\vrk(L/F) \leq n$.
+\<{prop}\lbl{vrk-vdim} Let $M$ be an algebraically closed $\omega$-increasing transformal valued fields of transformal dimension $1$ over an inversive difference field, with value group $\Q-si$.
+Let $\phi(x) \in \Phi(x) $ be a quantifier-free formula in the language of transformal valued fields over $M$, cf. \ref{val-case}.
+Assume $\phi$- is $V_\res$-analyzable, and: for any $\omega$-increasing transformal valued field extension $L=M(c)$ of $M$, with $\phi(c)$, $\vrk(L/M) \leq n$.
 Then $\phi$ has inertial dimension $\leq n$. \>{prop}

-\proof This is a special case of \ref{form-str}.
-Note that the proof of \ref{str-form} uses $Rk(K'/K'')$ only for finitely generated extensions $K',K''$ of $K$ of transformal dimension $0$ over $K$.
+\proof Note that the proof of \ref{str-form} uses $Rk(K'/K'')$ only for finitely generated extensions $K',K''$ of $K$ of transformal dimension $0$ over $K$.
 For such extensions, take $Rk(K'/K'') = \vrk(K'/K'')$.
 Then hypothesis (1) of \ref{str-form} is clear since if $\vrk(K'/K'') \leq n$ then $tr. deg.
 K'_{\res} / K''_{\res} \leq n$.
 (2) follows from additivity of transcendence degree and vector space dimension.
-And the truth of (3) is the content of \ref{vrk-dec} (with $L$ the completion of $K(c)_\si$.)
+And the truth of (3) is the content of \ref{vrk-dec}.